-No table of contents entries found.

-1.0 FTA Organization
+FTA Organization

-1.The association will be a not-for-profit organization and shall be known as the Florida Trials Association Motorcycle Club, Inc. (FTA).
+The association will be a not-for-profit organization and shall be known as the Florida Trials Association Motorcycle Club, Inc. (FTA).
 The FTA will provide a yearly championship series in Florida for trials riders who enjoy competing for fun and to promote the sport of observed trials.

-2.Elected officers making up the part of the Executive Board will be President, Vice President, Secretary, and Treasurer.
+Elected officers making up the part of the Executive Board will be:

+President

+Vice President

+Secretary

+Treasurer

 Officers will be elected at the annual meeting held at the conclusion of the competition series, and will take office at the adjournment of that meeting.
-Other Executive Board members are the Club Directors and CompetitionDirector (Risk Manager).
+Other Board members are the Sporting Steward and any others as assigned by the Executive Board.

-3.The Competition Director will be responsible for maintaining the championship points for the series.

-4.FTA is divided into four clubs-Cahills, Central Florida, FUBAR, and West Coast.
-Each club will be represented by a Club Director.
-New members may request to be placed in any club; however the executive board may reassign members amongst the clubs to balance the number of riders within each club.
-Each event in the yearly championship series will be hosted by one of the clubs, with that clubs’ director responsible for organizing the event.
-Each club will also be responsible for creating and observing sections for the spring two day event.
+Duties of Elected officers:

+President.
+The President shall be the final call on any changes to the Rules.
+The president also represents the FTA at any NATC or other national meetings.

+Vice President.
+The Vice President shall focus on FTA member needs.
+The vice president (or a delegate) is responsible for maintaining season points and work credits which should be posted on the FTA website (or linked) periodically throughout the series.

+Secretary.
+The Secretary shall be responsible for all paperwork submissions prior to any events – series or special events such as Fun in the Sun or NATC national events.
+The secretary may delegate duties to willing assistants, but holds the responsibility and authority in how this work is accomplished.

+Treasurer.
+The Treasurer shall maintain financial accounts and spending related to the FTA.
+Account balances shall be reported to the Executive Board Members at least annually.

+Sporting Steward (if occupied).
+If the position is occupied, the Sporting Steward shall review all event sections to ensure the class lines are within the realm of sensibility for the class assigned.

-5.The rulebook will be reviewed on a yearly basis by the executive board after the annual election.
-Any changes will be completed prior to the beginning of the championship series and will remain in effect until the completion of the series.
+The rulebook will be reviewed on a yearly basis by the executive board.
+Any changes will be completed prior to the beginning of the championship series and communicated to the members during the year end meeting (typically in October) and made available on the FTA website once finalized.
+Rules will remain in effect until the completion of the series.

-2.0 Membership dues
+Membership Dues

-1. Annual membership due amounts will be determined by the executive board.
+Annual membership due amounts will be determined by the executive board.
 The dues are payable prior to the start of the championship series.
 Payment of dues on the day of the competition event is accepted, however it is preferred for members to download the membership application on the FTA website and send a check to the secretary prior to the championship series.

-2. Only paid FTA members can earn championship points at an event.
+Only paid FTA members can earn championship points at an event.
+Championship points start only after the rider is signed up and membership is paid and are not back credited.

-3. Membership fees for the 2016-2017 season: $20 for individual adult, $30 for family living in same household (spouse and dependent children)
+Membership fees are currently:

+Individual adult: $20

+Family (spouse and dependent children living in same household): $30

+Fees may be modified at the beginning of the season to be brought in line with FTA needs.

+Member list is displayed on the FTA website (or a link to the list displayed) and should be kept up to date to allow for member verification.

-3.0 Rider Classification
+Rider Classification

-1. There are seven rider classifications based on ability level.
+There are seven rider classifications based on ability level.
 Each rider is responsible for establishing their own classification based on their riding abilities, experience, comfort zone, and foremost their own safety.
 From easiest to most difficult, the classifications are:

-Novice, Intermediate, Sportsman, Sportsman Advanced, Advanced, Expert, and Champ.
+Novice

+Intermediate

+Sportsman

+Sportsman Advanced

+Advanced

+Expert

+Champ

-2. Sportsman Advanced riders will ride the Sportsman lines except for the sections marked by the Club Director as SA=A. These should consist of a minimum of 3 of the easier Advanced lines for that trial.
+Sportsman Advanced riders will ride the Sportsman lines except for the sections marked as SA=A. These should consist of a minimum of 3 of the easier Advanced lines for that trial.